ftcister/ftcister.github.io/index.md

   03/2023 - Present, Santiago, Chile.
   - Model and predict customer churn.
   - Conduct analyses and presentations on product usability and performance.
   - Develop and maintain business cases for the company's products.
+  - Improve Ads Recommendation System for Telecommunications Products.

 - **AI Engineer, <a href="https://www.digevoventures.com/" target="_blank">Digevo Ventures</a>**